The global skills and competency framework for the digital world

 Level 2 - Assist: Essence of the level: Provides assistance to others, works under routine supervision, and uses their discretion to address routine problems.
 Actively learns through training and on-the-job experiences.

 Uses established methods to transform records between formats or media, following organisational policies and procedures.
-Remains aware of potential issues when handling information.
+Identifies and reports potential risks or issues related to information handling and security.

-Performs administrative tasks to ensure accessibility, retrievability, security, and protection of records.
+Performs administrative tasks to maintain accessibility, retrievability, integrity, security and protection of records.

 Records management: Level 3